 The results of state/final examinations passed in upper secondary school are accepted as the basis of admission, additionally some faculties may require entrance examinations.

-Candidates are ranked according to their state/final examinations' results and entrance exams (exams are not required for most of the curricula/specialisations).
+Candidates are ranked according to their state/final examinations' results and entrance exams (exams are not required for most of the curricula).

-For international applicants, the results of their state/final examinations are converted into the Estonian national system and competition points are calculated by the university.
+In case of international applicants, the results of their state/final examinations are converted into the Estonian national system and competition points are calculated by the university.
 For some curricula taught in Estonian, international applicants also have to take entrance exams, which usually take place in Tartu, Estonia, in the Estonian language.

-Only complete application packages will be considered by the Admissions Commission.
+Only complete application packages will be considered by the Admissions Committee.

 Bachelor's programmes in English

 by 15 June, at latest

 "I chose to study at the University of Tartu because Tartu is a learning environment that I really seek for in terms of having people from different parts of the world coming together to study.
 University of Tartu is safer, healthier and less hectic which makes it the best environment for me to study."

 Contact International Student Ambassadors to enquire about the life in Tartu.

 International Student Service